ibug-lab/pollin-cam/README.md

 For customizations, you will need to define:

-1. Hostname: use `bombuscam-XX` Replace the `XX` with the next sequence of defined in the lab pi asset tracking spreadsheet.
+1. Hostname: use `pollincam-XX` Replace the `XX` with the next sequence of defined in the lab pi asset tracking spreadsheet.
-2. Username: use `bombus`
+2. Username: use `ibuglab`
 3. Password: use standard lab password for devices (see asset tracking spreadsheet)
 4. WiFi network: use either personal hotspot or local network that you have full access to (we can later swap to Eduroam or other networks).
 If neither hotspot or local network is available, leave blank for now and manually configure using keyboard/mouse/monitor after completing the rest of this guide.
 5. Enable SSH using password authentication (this is to enable remote access using the device password above)